Hyde Park home first in Chicago to become a certified Passive House

 The house has a 90 percent reduction in dust, pollen, mold, legionella and bacteria.
 Roxul insulation is used throughout a majority of the house, which also improves the energy efficiency of the home.

-He said him and his team began renovating the house last year and that it is expected to be completed and move in ready around the end of March.
+He said he and his team began renovating the house last year and that it is expected to be completed and move in ready around the end of March.

 According to the Passive House Institute, there are over 30,000 Passive House buildings around the world.
 There are certified Passive Houses in Urbana, Ill., and in River Forest, Ill.